 Dreamsicle-colored deserts (not desserts, for once) cover our planet…and they’re not the only show-stopping orange places around the globe.
-Orange festivals, orange cities, orange monuments —whether you prefer to sweat your way through arid ginger-scapes or dance through a valley of delicate flowers, you’ll have ample opportunity for both.
+Orange festivals, orange cities, orange monuments, orange national parks —whether you prefer to sweat your way through arid ginger-scapes or dance through a valley of delicate flowers, you’ll have ample opportunity for both.
 Check out these 11 orange travel destinations around the world and add ‘em to your bucket list:

 11 Gorgeous Orange Places in the World